pippim/pippim.github.io/programs/homa.md

 `/home/<USER>/HomA/homa-indicator.py`

-Using your mouse, right-click on the icon in the system tray as the video below shows:
+Using your mouse, left-click or right-click on the icon in the system tray as the video below shows:

 <video src="/assets/img/HomA/HomA - Start from App Indicator.mp4"